Getting Started

 "returnType": "REDIRECT",

-"redirectUrl": "http://redirectUrlHere.com/some/path",
+"redirectUrl": "https://redirectUrlHere.com/some/path",

 "paymentMethod": "Creditcard"